Hypnotherapy: A Portal To Emotional and Psychological Wellbeing

 As a form of psychological intervention, hypnotherapy can offer a rapid, highly solution-focused therapeutic approach to bringing about a significant reduction in, or complete resolution of, unhelpful, unwanted and self-limiting emotional and psychological problems of daily living.

 Essentially, hypnotherapy operates at the level of that part of the mind known as the subconscious; this in order to bring about positive and desired change.
 Positive change in the way one thinks, feels and acts in relation to a specific concern(s), would be the central goal of this form of intervention.

-It may be helpful to think of hypnotherapy as an applied psychological tool, used to induce a trance-state and thereby access an altered state of consciousness or 'working state of hypnosis'.
+In clinical terms, It may be helpful to think hypnosis as an applied psychological tool, used to induce a trance-state and thereby access an altered state of consciousness or 'working state' of hypnosis.
 Being in such a state of mentation (mental activity) allows for an intensely focused form of relating, together with a bypass of the conscious mind's critical faculty of selective resistance to change.

 In hypno-computer terminology, what is sought is a temporary suspension of the restrictive mental 'fire-wall' component of the conscious mind.
 This allows the subconscious mind to operate in a state of 'safe-mode' readiness.
 When in this state, the subconscious mind readily grants unrestricted access to its all-important internal (metaphorical) 'mental filing-cabinet'.

 Ordinarily, much of the everyday way we relate and interact with the world, is governed by this filing system housed within the stronghold of the subconscious mind.

 In remaining with hypno-computer language, the subconscious mind might best be thought of as the 'system-controller'.

 Conceptually, the subconscious system-controller, with its component mental 'hard drive', has a remarkable and unquestioning receptive capacity, especially for the absorption, retention and deployment of highly desirable 'software' suggestive input.